Hasan ibn Ali: Family life

 Sources differ about Hasan's wives and children.
 The account of Ibn Sa'd is considered the most reliable, reporting that Hasan had fifteen sons and nine daughters with six wives and three known concubines.
 His first marriage was contracted with Ja'da, daughter of the Kinda chief al-Ash'ath ibn Qays, soon after Ali relocated to Kufa.
 Madelung suggests that Ali with this marriage intended to establish ties with the powerful Yemeni tribes in Kufa.
 Hasan had no children with Ja'da, who is often accused of poisoning him.
 Umm Bashir was Hasan's second wife and bore him his eldest son Zayd, his daughter Umm al-Husayn, and probably another daughter Umm al-Hasan.
 Umm Bashir was the daughter of Abu Mas'ud Uqba ibn Amr, who had opposed the Kufan revolt against Uthman.
 Madelung writes that Ali was hoping to bring Abu Mas'ud to his side with the marriage.

 After his abdication and return to Medina, Hasan married Khawla, daughter of the Fazara chief Manzur ibn Zabban.
 Khawla already had two sons and a daughter from Muhammad ibn Talha, who was killed in the Battle of the Camel.
 After her father protested that he had been ignored, Hasan presented Khawla to her father and remarried her with his approval.
 Khawla bore Hasan his son, Hasan.
 Hasan in Medina also married Hafsa bint Abd al-Rahman ibn Abi Bakr.
 It is said that al-Mundhir ibn al-Zubayr was in love with her and his rumors compelled Hasan to divorce her.
 The rumors also ended Hafsa's next marriage and she eventually married al-Mundhir.
 Hasan also married Umm Ishaq bint Talha ibn Ubayd Allah.
 Mu'awiya I reputedly asked her brother Ishaq ibn Talha to marry her to Yazid but Ishaq married her to Hasan instead and she bore a son named Talha.
 Another wife of Hasan was Hind bint Suhayl ibn Amr, the widow of Abd al-Rahman ibn Attab, who was divorced by Abd Allah ibn Amir.
 Hasan had no children with Hind.
-Hasan's other children were probably from concubines, including Qasim and Abd Allah (or Abu Bakr), both of whom were killed in the Battle of Karbala (680), and Umm Abd Allah, who married Zayn al-Abidin and bore him Muhammad al-Baqir, the fifth Shia Imam.
-Hasan's descendants are usually known as sharif, though the usage of the term is sometimes extended to Husayn's descendants as well.
+Hasan's other children were probably from concubines, including Qasim and Abd Allah (or Abu Bakr), both of whom were killed in the Battle of Karbala (680), and Umm Abd Allah, who married Zayn al-Abidin and bore him the fifth Imam Muhammad al-Baqir.
+Hasan's descendants are usually known as sayyids, though the usage of the term is extended to Husayn's descendants as well.